-A STRICKING NOSE
+A STRIKING NOSE

 Green apple, citrus, etc. The striking intensity of these fruity notes is immediately followed by a wave of mineral freshness and white flowers.
 Then, the blonde nuances of brioche, cereals and fresh nuts hint at elegant maturity.

-THE PALATE COMBINES GENEROSITY AND DISCRETION
+THE PALATE COMBINES GENEROSITY AND SUBTLETY